nikanor97/MLH_Local_Hack_Day/README.md

 # Repository for MLH Local Hack Day
-There is the telegram bot, which can:
+Here you can find simple telegram bot that can:
-- show charts
+- show charts of securities
 - show current exchange rates